olochua/ECEN303-Fall2015/Challenges/4challenge.md

     RayleighList.append(numpy.random.rayleigh(1))
 ```

-Plot the empirical distributions associated with `UniformList` and `RayleighList` using binning/quantization or cummulative distribution functions.
+Plot the empirical distributions associated with `UniformList` and `RayleighList` using binning/quantization or cumulative distribution functions.

 ```python
 pylab.figure()